gilramir/objregexp/README.md

     # Match an object which is not part of the "vowel" class.
     [!:vowel:]

+    # Match an object which is part of the "vowel" class, and alos
+    # part of the lower-case class.
+    [:vowel: && :lower-case:] (TODO)

     # Match either a "vowel" object, or a "consonant" object
     # followed by a "vowel" object.